rddyas002/qrcoder/README.md

 Protoype involves getting something barebones working first, then optimising.
 Not using C QR libraries that exist - see references.
 Developing in C for PC first using limited libraries then will port for esp8266 libraries available - I have built the ESP8266 toolchain on my machine, but debugging not configured yet, only capable of generating binaries for the ESP8266.
 I used the esp-open-sdk for my testing.

 Current solution limited to L level error correction and for byte mode only.
 Also, only up to version 13 - no block splitting.
 My general approach is to verify basic functionality then build and expand code capability.

+PC used to test prototype
+Compiler: gcc-4.4.7
+Target: x86_64-linux-gnu

 ###### Optimisations:
 - Memory usage - use actual bits instead of bytes to represent byte stream.
 This was a problem I faced a some time ago when implementing AX25 communications protocol on an STM32F4.
 The housekeeping is a bit tedious but worthwhile when limited RAM available.